 Another drawback with flying is the environment.
 We need to take better care of our earth and flying less is certainly a step in the right direction.
 A step that we need to take.

 This depends on where you live and where in Scandinavia you are going.
 If, for example, you are going to Iceland, this will not be practical.
-Driving does however have some nice perks compared to many other modes of transportation.
+Driving in Scandinavia does however have some nice perks compared to many other modes of transportation.

 The biggest perk when you take you own car is that you can bring so much more stuff.
 If you fill up the trunk, you rent a trailer and bring some more.
 This will definitely be cheaper than buying everything new once you arrive.
 That is not to say that driving has not drawbacks of its own.